 I knocked on the tinted window that separates driver from passenger.
 “Do you know where you’re going?”
 I yelled.

 Funny … he doesn’t look like a driver.
 Is he drinking?
 My inquiry, unfortunately, had been received as an invite to the back seat party once the separation window was opened.
 No, he isn’t really a limo driver, he tells us, but he is a certified Elvis impersonator … won some contest in Vegas.
 Also, he’s just been fired from the local radio station for hate slander against homosexuals and feels misunderstood.
 He drives the limo part time.
 Full time redneck.
 Hilarious.
 The boys think he’s hysterical.
 I pull open the drawer under my seat to find a map.
 A variety of porn magazines spill out.
 No map.
 No problem.
 Our new ‘buddy’ handles this road monstrosity like a sports car, executing a hasty U turn and blindly heads in the opposite direction.
-Does this guy even have a license?
+Does this guy even have a licence?
 This is ridiculous.

 Am I the only one who thinks this is insane and a bit … surreal?
 Is this the life we were aspiring to?
 An insular world where we are self-inflated gods and morality is as subjective as a Baskin-Robbins flavour.
 The ultimate rock and roll lifestyle.
 Something felt strangely wrong to me all of a sudden.
 I quit drinking hard liquor that night.
 My reality barometer had finally peaked too far into the red.